TDAmeritrade/stumpy/README.rst

 If you have used this codebase in a scientific publication and wish to cite it, please use the `Journal of Open Source Software article <http://joss.theoj.org/papers/10.21105/joss.01504>`__.

-    S. M. Law, (2019). *STUMPY: A Powerful and Scalable Python Library for Time Series Data Mining*.
+    S.M.
+Law, (2019). *STUMPY: A Powerful and Scalable Python Library for Time Series Data Mining*.
 Journal of Open Source Software, 4(39), 1504.

 .. code:: bibtex